 Trucks typically weigh 20 to 30 times more than passenger vehicles, with a truck weighing up to 40 tons (80,000 pounds) and a typical passenger vehicle at 2 tons (4,000 pounds).
 This affects a truck’s acceleration, handling and braking.
 A truck’s weight also makes it accelerate more quickly going downhill.

 Under ideal conditions, a passenger vehicle traveling at a speed of 65 miles per hour would take about 300 feet to stop (the length of a football field).
-In comparison, a fully loaded tractor-trailer running at 65 miles per hour will take about 525 feet to stop.
+In comparison, a stopping distance for a fully loaded tractor-trailer running at 65 miles per hour is about 525 feet.

 A truck’s stopping distance increases even more when it is hauling a heavy load and/or there are adverse road conditions like snow, ice or rain.